 - Support for professional training and attending industry conferences.

 How to Apply:

-The deadline to apply is Monday, Nov.
-1 at midnight CST.
 Fill out an application at this link.

 We’re committed to building an inclusive newsroom that represents the people and communities we serve.
 We especially encourage members of traditionally underrepresented communities to apply for this position, including women, people of color, LGBTQ people and people who are differently abled.